- Home >

 A Career in Dental Hygiene

-A registered dental hygienist is a licensed member of the oral health team who is responsible for assessing the oral health status of his/her patient and providing individualized preventive treatment.
-Men and women choose this caring profession because it is a challenging and rewarding career with the security of a professional license and the responsibility of direct patient care.
+Registered dental hygienists are licensed members of the oral health team who are responsible for assessing the oral health status of patients and providing individualized preventive treatment.
+Individuals choose this caring profession because it is a challenging and rewarding career with the security of a professional license and the responsibility of direct patient care.
 Treatment often provided by a dental hygienist includes: taking social, medical and dental histories; assessing the patient's oral health and planning preventive treatment; making radiographic surveys (x-rays); providing individual oral health care instructions; removing deposits from teeth (cleaning); administering fluoride therapy; and placing dental sealants.
 Most dental hygienists practice in a private dental office.
 However, some seek employment in public health settings, specialty practices, school systems, industry, federal services and higher education.
 The need for licensed dental hygienists continues to grow as the demand for access to preventive oral health care increases.

 The Associate Degree program at Rhodes State College provides the student with an excellent dental hygiene education, encouraging personal and professional growth.
 The faculty are committed to offering the highest level of instruction to each student.
 All clinical instruction, assessment and evaluation is provided by licensed dental hygienists and dentists in the modern, well-equipped Dental Hygiene Clinic.
 Dental health activities are integrated throughout the program preparing graduates to be vital members of the community.
 The curriculum is a combination of classroom, laboratory and clinical courses providing the student with the knowledge and skills necessary to practice dental hygiene.
 Emphasis is given to assisting the student to appreciate the value of comprehensive dental hygiene care.